 I have long been a refractor enthusiast.
-Sure, SCT’s and Newtonian telescopes in their various guises are great too and offer a lot of aperture for the money and I use those types as well.
+For sure, SCT’s and Newtonian telescopes in their various guises are great too and offer a lot of aperture for the money and I use those types as well.
 But the simplicity of a refractor takes some beating.
 They require no regular collimation, no hours of cooling, they are easy to keep clean and simple to use.
 I have a wide-field, high quality Takahashi FSQ85 refactor for astrophotography and I wanted a high quality, premium refractor of about 5 – 6 inches (130-150mm) aperture for closer scale imaging and lunar observation – something I enjoy a lot.
 I considered several options; maybe an AstroPhysics Star Fire?
 Great, but a ten year waiting list and an astronomical (pardon the pun) cost to go with it.
 I considered a Skywatcher Esprit 150 too but they were very early in their production cycle and I had no wish to be a guinea pig (as in turned out, these are great scopes too).
 But in the end, after reading many reviews and speaking to some other owners, I settled for the TEC 140 from Telescope Engineering Company based out of Golden, Colorado, USA.
-This is an highly colour corrected, 140mm clear objective diameter, 980mm focal length F7.0 scope.
+This is a highly colour corrected, 140mm clear objective diameter, 980mm focal length F7.0 scope.

 The TEC 140 is a premium level instrument.
-However, it sits within several lines of refractor that TEC manufactures and the TEC140 is the second “lowest” of the line since they make a TEC 110 as well (110mm objective).
+However, it sits within several lines of refractor that TEC makes and the TEC140 is the second “lowest” of the line since they make a TEC 110 as well (110mm objective).
 The TEC refractor line ranges from from the aforementioned 110mm all the way to the mighty (and giant) 250mm (10 inch) refractor.
 Additionally, the models larger than the TEC 140 (starting with the TEC 160) start to use more exotic (and expensive) types of glass for even better colour correction than the already superb TEC140.

 We can dream, for sure, about these huge refractors but leaving the stratospheric larger models to one side, I settled for the TEC140.

 I contacted Yuri Petrunin, an optical engineer originally from The Ukraine who is the founder and owner of TEC, to discuss how I go about ordering and owning a TEC 140.
 This is so popular a telescope and has such a great reputation that, despite costing $7400, he can sell the small production batches he makes each year many times over.
 Rumour has it that he only makes about fifty or so TEC 140 scopes per year.
 He invests in high quality production methods and he has not been tempted to outsource his operations to cut costs and he makes the telescopes himself with his son and a couple of other highly skilled craftsmen.
 TEC grind and polish the lenses and make all the metal work themselves.
-So, despite dealers advertising these telescopes, they will have to go to Yuri and join his manufacturing queue, just as if you were to order directly from him yourself, like I did.
+So, despite dealers advertising these telescopes, they will have to go to Yuri and join his manufacturing queue, just as if you were to order directly from him yourself, as I did.

-Once you are in his production queue he keeps you in the loop about what is happening.
+Once you are in the production queue Yuri will keep you in the loop about what is happening.
 He does not deliver a weekly running commentary but lets you know what you need to know.
 About seven months after I paid my deposit Yuri let me know my scope was built and ready to ship and to pay the remaining balance.
-Upon paying the balance and shipping fees (the shipping and insurance was about $250 to the UK), the scope was shipped to my home in the UK with a shipping number and I eagerly watched its progress from Yuri in Colorado, via Denver and San Francisco then cross the Atlantic Ocean to Heathrow, UK via the UPS tracking number.
+Upon paying the balance and shipping fees (the shipping and insurance were about $250 to the UK), the scope was shipped to my home in the UK with a shipping number and I eagerly watched its progress from Yuri in Colorado, via Denver and San Francisco then cross the Atlantic Ocean to Heathrow, UK via the UPS tracking number.
 I had to pay significant UK import duties plus 20% sales tax (VAT) and other government fees to the tune of about £1300 (about $1800) before UK customs released the package.
 Upon completing the UK import tax forms (UPS and other shipping agents help you do this), UPS released it from UK customs and delivered it to my home address.

 Receipt Of The Scope